April 6, 2015

 Financial assets now represent over 82% of the net worth of both households and U.S. non-financial corporations (Data: Federal Reserve Z.1 Flow of Funds).
 Except for periods where total net worth had itself retreated (for example, 2008-2010), the concentration of private net worth on financial assets, rather than real assets or productive capital, has reached the highest extreme in history in recent years.
 In our view, this is just temporarily overvalued paper masquerading as something durable.
 The previous extreme – again, outside of periods where net worth itself had retreated – was not surprisingly in Q1 of 2000.
 We are rather helpless observers to this, as we were prior to the last financial crisis, and as we were prior to the technology collapse – despite the same conviction each time that the imbalances and elevated valuations would end badly.

 There a strong correlation between private net worth and U.S. market capitalization.
 Examining the data, we find that the change in private net worth per dollar of change in U.S. market cap is actually about 1.5.
 That means that stocks have not only a direct impact on total private net worth, but an indirect effect, as many privately held assets such as corporate debt and junk bonds are also correlated with stock price fluctuations.
-At about $23 trillion in U.S. non-financial equity market capitalization, and over $100 trillion in total U.S. private net worth, a standard, run-of-the mill bear market decline in stocks on the order of 30% would likely be associated with total paper losses in the private sector on the order of $10 trillion.
+At about $30 trillion in U.S. non-financial and financial equity market capitalization, and over $100 trillion in total U.S. private net worth, a standard, run-of-the mill bear market decline in stocks on the order about 22% would likely be associated with total paper losses in the private sector on the order of $10 trillion.
+Clearly, a larger loss would result from a deeper market retreat.
+[The original version of this comment estimated losses based only on non-financial equities.
+The estimate is corrected above by including financial equities in U.S. market capitalization - JPH].

 Meanwhile, much has been made about “cash on the sidelines” held by corporations, where the sum of currency, bank deposits and foreign deposits of U.S. nonfinancial corporations has surged by $700 billion since 2008.
 What’s typically left out of this observation is that the debt of those same corporations has surged by $1.5 trillion over the same period.
 As my friend Albert Edwards and his colleagues have demonstrated, much of this debt issuance has been used to finance stock repurchases instead of expanding investments in productive capital.
 While this process may feel right in an environment of low interest rates and a belief in permanently rising stock prices, it has made corporate balance sheets much more vulnerable to debt refinancing risk down the road, particularly if earnings fall short or credit spreads rise as they have in prior cycles.